KDE/mankalaengine/README.md

 ## How to use

+The `examples/` folder contains usage examples, including a simple TUI that allows a user to play a game against a computerized opponent.
-The `examples/` folder contains usage examples.
-You can also build the doxygen documentation by specifying the cmake option `BUILD_DOCS`.
+You can also build the Doxygen documentation by specifying the cmake option `BUILD_DOCS`.

 ## Comparing different move selection functions

-The `benchmark/` folder contains an utility that can be used to compare different move selection functions.
+The `benchmark/` folder contains a utility that can be used to compare different move selection functions.